 Each KeyStore entry or sub-component has a contextual menu associated with it.
-Things such as rename, delete are commons but the specific ones are presented below:
+Items such as rename and delete are commons to most entries, but for a clear picture all the available actions are specified below depending on the entry.

-Certificate entry: Cut, Copy, Paste, Rename, Delete, Export Certificate, Export Public Key;
+• Certificate entry: Cut, Copy, Paste, Rename, Delete, Export Certificate, Export Public Key;